Miggs7/FEUP-FSI/LOGBOOK5.md

     ```console
         echo PATH="/tmp:$PATH" > env
     ```
+    We need to change the PATH so that we can run our new printenv in /tmp anywhere.

-The program will run automatically and if you check last_log in /tmp you will see the flag because the printenv has been replaced with our version.
+The program main.c will run automatically and if you check last_log in /tmp you will see the flag because the printenv has been replaced with our version.

 ![Extra_result](/images/CTF%205/Extra/flag.png)